Why You Should Work With Disease Instead of Fighting Against It

-My body was feeling tired and I had lost my appetite (symptoms that your body gives you to guide you) so, to me that was my body telling me to rest more and to not to eat for a while.
+My body was feeling tired and I had lost my appetite (symptoms that your body gives you to guide you) so, to me that was my body telling me to rest more and not to eat for a while.
 (It’s not rocket science.)
-So I cancelled my morning run and evening gym.
+So I canceled my morning run and evening gym.
 We rescheduled some patients so I could get some extra rest during the day and I didn’t eat and just sipped on water throughout the day and went to bed early.

 And 36 hours later, my appetite and energy levels were back to normal.
 In fact, I had an extra spring in my step.

 “If you listen to your body’s whispers, you won’t have to hear it scream.”